dinebennett/hierarchical-search/README.md

 **Option 1:**
 * Download version 1.0.0 here: https://github.com/dinebennett/hierarchical-search/releases/download/1.0.0/dist.zip
-* Unzip it to a new directory on your machine
+* Unzip it to an empty new directory on your machine
 * Open index.html in your browser

 **Option 2:**
 * Clone my repository: `git clone https://github.com/dinebennett/hierarchical-search.git`
-* navigate to /hierarchical-search/dist
+* Navigate to /hierarchical-search/dist
-* open index.html in your browser
+* Open index.html in your browser

+### Limitations

+**Due to time restrictions my demo has the following limitations:**

+* I haven't optimized for mobile.
+One a device with screen < 768px, the demo is unfortunately not visible.
+* I don't store the user's selection in localStorage, so when they refresh their selections are lost.
+* I haven't tested on all browsers - thorough testing was only done on Chrome
+* I don't use an API.
+The data is set up as a Json array in routes/index.js.
+The route can however fetch data from an API in future.
+* As a result of loading the data and images all up front, the loading time is longer than would be ideal.
+* No unit tests or acceptance tests :(

 ### Technologies Used